Top FAQ For Those Arrested for Domestic Violence

 15. What action is my employer allowed to take against me?

 Generally speaking most employees in South Carolina are considered at will, meaning that they can be terminated for nearly any reason.
-So most employees can be displined, suspended, or fired just for being accused of CDV or any other crime.
-Many employers withold judgment however until the case is over, so the best way to avoid employment problems is to avoid losing your case by being convicted of CDV.
+So most employees can be displined, suspended, or fired just for being accused of DV or any other crime.
+Many employers withold judgment however until the case is over, so the best way to avoid employment problems is to avoid losing your case.

 16. Do I have to testify against my spouse?